jk2908/toggle-nav/README.md

 Available ::part(s) to style are (header), (main), (footer).
 More styling can be achieved by editing toggle-nav.js directly.

 ### Slots
+  - `open-button` and `close-button` slots mean that you can replace the default text content, or drop an SVG icon in there.
   - Content can be placed in the `header-content`, `main-content` and `footer-content` slots.
 They place the content where you'd expect, however you could do...

 ```